CSS styling in checkout.liquid

 checkout.liquid using an

 Checkout uses SSL encryption to ensure a safe buying experience for your customers.
-If you do load images or additional content, it must be served via
+If you do load images or additional content, then these assets need to be served over

 https:// to be rendered on the page.
-We recommend that you use our CDN to host all your assets.
+When possible, you should use the Shopify CDN to host all your assets.

 A few utility classes are included on the

-Modernizr: we use Modernizr to detect if the browser supports certain CSS properties like RGBA, multiple background images, box-shadows, pseudo-elements, and inline SVG.
+Modernizr: Modernizr is used to detect if the browser supports certain CSS properties like RGBA, multiple background images, box-shadows, pseudo-elements, and inline SVG.

 You can use these classes to provide an improved checkout experience on older browsers.